GriffithUniLibrary/redcap-intro/docs/02-projects/02-types of project.md

 You can modify these settings anytime during your project development.

+{: .d-inline-block }
+Activity
+{: .label }

+1. Go to `Main project settings` on Project Setup.
+2. Click `Enable` for the option of 'Use surveys in this project'.
+3. Leave the other two options as they are.

 ## Types of project

 There are two basic project types in REDCap, 'classic' and 'longitudinal'.